Opening a Representative Payee Account

 Important Information

-- Only the Representative Payee can inquire and transact on the account.
+- Only the representative payee can transact on the account.

-- Account types available for Representative Payee accounts: Member Share Savings, Savings, Checking, Money Market, and Certificate of Deposit (CD).
+- Eligible account types: Member Share Savings, Savings, Checking, Money Market, and Certificate of Deposit (CD).

-- Account types not available for Representative Payee accounts: Individual Retirement Accounts (IRAs), loans and credit cards.
+- Account types not eligible for representative payee accounts: Individual retirement accounts (IRAs), loan accounts and credit card accounts.

 - If the beneficiary passes away, any remaining funds belong to their estate, or if there is not an estate, the account(s) must be handled according to state law.
 If you need information about state law, please contact the probate court or an attorney.